cysouw/diathesis/text/c07_reflexive.md

 ### [ N– | NL ] Reflexive manner-of-movement {#sec:reflexive-manner-of-movement}

-Intransitive verbs that describe a movement, like *tanzen* 'to dance' [@next a] can be used in manner-of-movement construction that includes an obligatory path describing the movement [@next b,c], see [@sec:prepositions-manner-of-movement].
+Intransitive verbs that describe a movement, like *tanzen* 'to dance' [@next a] can be used in manner-of-movement construction that includes an obligatory path describing the movement [@next b,c].
+This diathesis is discussed in detail in [@sec:prepositions-manner-of-movement].

 ::: ex
 a.
 Ich habe getanzt.